ghc-proposals/ghc-proposals/proposals/0000-deep-subsumption.rst

 -----------------------------

 We propose to add a language extension ``DeepSubsumption`` which provides a best effort attempt to restore the previous deep subsumption behaviour.
-The extension will implement the 4 subsumption rules which were removed by simplified subsumption.
+The extension will implement deep skolemisation and the co/contra subtyping rules, which were removed by simplified subsumption.
+It will not re-introduce deep instantiation.

 * The extension will be **on** by default, as-if it was added to the Haskell2010 extension set.
 * The extension will be **off** in the GHC2021 extension set.